connor/connor_old/source/_posts/2012-01-09-how-to-link-to-other-posts-in-octopress.markdown

 ---
 layout: post
-title: "How to link to other posts in octopress"
+title: "How to link to external posts in octopress"
 date: 2012-01-09 13:49
 comments: false
 external-url: